AdobeDocs/alloy-docs/getting-started/quick-start-without-launch.md

 <script src="alloy.js" async></script>
 ```

-Be sure to adjust the reference to `alloy.js` to your domain.
+Be sure to adjust the `src` to reference `alloy.js` hosted on your domain.

 For more details and additional options see our section on [installing the SDK](../fundamentals/installing-the-sdk.md)